A BRIEF HISTORY OF SLAVERY

 Even so there were several slave rebellions.
 Slaves in Sicily rebelled in 133 BC but the most famous slave rebellion was led by Spartacus in 73 BC.
 However slave rebellions were eventually crushed and slavery went on.

 In the 15th century the Portuguese began to explore the coast of Africa.
 They began to transport African slaves to Portugal and Spain.
 In the 16th century Europeans began to transport African slaves across the Atlantic.
-However slavery was nothing new in Africa.
+Slavery was nothing new in Africa.
 For centuries Africans had sold other Africans to the Arabs as slaves.
 However the trans-Atlantic slave trade grew until it was huge.
+Most African slaves were sent to Brazil or to the West Indies.
+Some were sent to the British colonies in North America.
+(The first arrived there in 1619).

 In the 18th century ships from Britain took manufactured goods to Africa.
 They took slaves from there to the West Indies and took sugar back to Britain.
 This was called the Triangular Trade.
 (Many other European countries were involved in the slave trade).

 Some Africans were sold into slavery because they had committed a crime.
 However many slaves were captured in raids by other Africans.
-Europeans were not allowed to travel inland to find slaves.
+Europeans did not travel inland to find slaves.
 Instead Africans brought slaves to the coast.
 Any slaves who were not sold were either killed or used as slaves by other Africans.

 Slaves were crammed into ships where many died of disease.
 In the West Indies the slaves were forced to work on sugar plantations.
 They were treated with appalling cruelty, often being whipped.
 Some were whipped or worked to death.
 Furthermore some slave families were split up when they arrived in the West Indies.
 Many soon died of disease.
 Those who survived lived in simple huts with only a bed, a table and benches and a few cooking utensils.